bbarg/sheets/README.md

     will be really weird for users trying to debug stuff like name redefinition and stuff.
 Is there ANY way to map this stuff back to our sheets compiler.

+- **Parser**: How can we get the parser to compile so we can test the lexer?